-In addition to these program changes and augmentations, SoCalREN recommends the following changes to Commission requirements:
+In addition to these program changes and augmentations, SoCalREN

 1. Allowing program administrators to engage in all relevant and appropriate IDSM activities to meet net peak load reduction needs;

 - 2. Allowing ratepayer funded energy efficiency programs to support all significant retrofit opportunities, even if they may be below code, are subject to industry standard practice (ISP) exclusions, and/or are outside of NMEC programs; - 3.
 Expanding the regulatory interpretation of "building" within NMEC programs to include all energy-using public facilities and infrastructure; - 4.
 Setting strict timeframes for project reviews by program administrators to accelerate energy efficiency projects; - 5.
 Modifying interconnection rules to allow for solar and battery storage programs to provide greater value beyond the current meter load; and - 6.
 Imposing a moratorium on net energy metering changes for two years.